kokkos/ProgrammingGuide/benchmarks.md

 Methodology
 -----------

-All benchmarks were prepared and executed using the Google Benchmark microbenchmarking support library.[CITATIONNEEDED] Table \ref{machines} lists the test systems and compilers used for benchmarking.
+All benchmarks were prepared and executed using the Google Benchmark microbenchmarking support library.\cite{googlebenchmark}
+Table \ref{machines} lists the test systems and compilers used for benchmarking.
 Unless otherwise stated, CPU benchmarks were run on Mutrino, and GPU benchmarks were run on Apollo.
 CPU benchmarks are serial unless labeled "OpenMP", in which case they were parallelized with the OpenMP `parallel for` directive on the outermost loop (with the intent of measuring typical basic usage of OpenMP).